wso2/docs-ei/en/streaming-integrator/docs/examples/performing-real-time-etl-with-files.md

     insert into LogStream;
     ```

-    Change the `file.uri` parameter above, to the file path to which you downloaded `google.bin` file in step 1.
+    Change the `file.uri` parameter above, to the file path to which you downloaded `wso2.bin` file in step 1.

 3. Save this file as `BinaryFullFileProcessing.siddhi` in the `<SI_HOME>/wso2/server/deployment/siddhi-files` directory.

     !!!info
-        This Siddhi application reads the file `google.bin` fully to create a `StockStream` event.
+        This Siddhi application reads the file `wso2.bin` fully to create a `StockStream` event.
 After that, a simple transformation is done on the `StockStream`.
 That is the `symbol` attribute from the event is converted into upper case.
 Finally, the output is logged on the SI console.

     Upon successful deployment, following log appears on the SI console:
     ```
     INFO {org.wso2.carbon.streaming.integrator.core.internal.StreamProcessorService} - Siddhi App BinaryFullFileProcessing deployed successfully
     ```
-4. Now the Siddhi application starts to process the `google.bin` file.
+4. Now the Siddhi application starts to process the `wso2.bin` file.

     As a result, the following log appears in the SI console:
     ```